President’s Message, October, 2017

 If you wish to do your part in keeping the memory of the USS Coontz alive, please go to the Home page on this site and download the form necessary to join.
 Remember, Membership is now free.

 The Association needs your help in trying to keep the Memory of the Coontz alive!

-We have an exciting year planned for 2017.
-Here’s hoping that you will consider becoming involved and can join us in Portland!!.
+We have an exciting year planned for 2018.
+Here’s hoping that you will consider becoming involved and can join us in San Antonio!!.

 Tony Hubbard (’61 – ’64)

 PS: It has been a pleasure (and a pain) to serve as President of the Association over the last 3 years.
 I expect that Chuck will have his own ideas on what course the Association will take into the future.
 My best to Chuck, and I plan to support him in any way that I can!!